r5py/r5py/docs/user-guide/user-manual/data-requirements.md

 ## Origin and destination locations

-In addition to OSM and GTFS datasets, you need data that represents the origin and destination locations (OD-data) of routes. *R5py* accepts data sets as {class}`geopandas.GeoDataFrame`s.
+In addition to OSM and GTFS datasets, you need data that represent the origin and destination locations (OD-data) of routes. *R5py* accepts data sets as {class}`geopandas.GeoDataFrame`s.